ninjapiraatti/roger-skyline/README.md

 ## Network and Security Part

-I created user "tuomas".
-Debian doesn't have sudo installed by default so I had to install it: *apt-get install sudo -y.* After this, I had to give "tuomas" the proper permissions to actually use sudo: *usermod -aG sudo tuomas.*
+I created user "ninjapiraatti".
+Debian doesn't have sudo installed by default so I had to install it: *apt-get install sudo -y.* After this, I had to give "ninjapiraatti" the proper permissions to actually use sudo: *usermod -aG sudo ninjapiraatti.*

 -----

-With the sudo rights, "tuomas" was able to install apticron: *sudo apt-get install apticron*
+With the sudo rights, "ninjapiraatti" was able to install apticron: *sudo apt-get install apticron*

 -----

 To get rid of DHCP and attain a static IP I modified the /etc/network/interface primary network interface to following on my VM:

 iface enp0s3 inet static
-address 10.12.155.199
+address 10.0.2.15
 netmask 255.255.255.252
 gateway 10.12.254.254